Tony Ramos: Personal life

 Ramos is considered by his professional colleagues to be a person of integrity and good humor.
 In addition, he has one of the most stable marriages in the artistic community of Brazil: he married his wife Lidiane Barbosa in 1969.
 They have two children: Rodrigo, a doctor, and Andréa, a lawyer.
 Ramos is a practising Roman Catholic.
+He is a São Paulo FC fan.